sanmaneric/PedalSynth/Weekly Progress Reports/Weekly Progress Report.md

 ##Blocked
 	Team Blocks
-		-Waiting on Components and PCB to arrive.
+		- Waiting on Components and PCB to arrive.
 	Eric Sanman

 	Chuong Vo